Kieran-Whelan/Frog2D/README.md

-# Frog2D
+# OpenGL-Boilerplate
-My 2D OpenGl Game Engine with build tools
+ My OpenGL boilerplate for C++ and CMake